LLM Inference at the Edge: Mobile, NPU, and GPU Performance Efficiency Trade-offs Under Sustained Load: Results

+Average power sits at $1.59 \pm 0.20$~W with a clear downward trend (1.93~W at iteration~1 to 1.22~W at iteration~20), reflecting the frequency plateau and a cooler sustained GPU.
+Energy per token averages $146 \pm 11$~mJ across 20 iterations, placing the S24 Ultra within the same energy band as the RTX~4050 and Hailo-10H (297 and 271~mJ/token respectively at the whole-system level), though the three measurements remain methodologically distinct.

-The observed figures are broadly consistent with prior work on Snapdragon~8 Gen~3 inference.
-Transformer-Lite~\cite{transformerlite2024} reports decode throughput of 10--20~tok/s on Snapdragon~8~Gen~3 for Qwen~1.5~4B under MLC-LLM, suggesting our 9.93~tok/s result for the smaller 1.5B model is plausible and likely constrained by MLC-LLM's OpenCL backend efficiency rather than raw hardware capability.
-Prior work on mobile LLM benchmarking~\cite{xiao2024llmpockets} specifically notes that MLC-LLM on Adreno GPUs performs worse in prefill speed than llama.cpp on CPU, attributed to the difficulty of optimising LLM operators across heterogeneous mobile GPU architectures, consistent with our anomalously high prefill-time of 25,128~ms, which we attribute to MLC-LLM OpenCL kernel compilation and dispatch overhead rather than hardware prefill latency.
-The early thermal termination at iteration~6 is also consistent with known Snapdragon thermal behaviour: independent mobile benchmarking studies~\cite{xiao2024llmpockets} limit inference to five consecutive runs per session with mandatory reboots between rounds to avoid overheating, corroborating our observation that sustained back-to-back inference without thermal recovery is not viable on this platform.
+The observed throughput is broadly consistent with prior work on Snapdragon~8~Gen~3 inference.
+Transformer-Lite~\cite{transformerlite2024} reports decode throughput of 10--20~tok/s on Snapdragon~8~Gen~3 for Qwen~1.5~4B under MLC-LLM, placing our 10.83~tok/s mean for the smaller 1.5B model within the expected range and consistent with MLC-LLM's OpenCL backend efficiency on Adreno.
+Prior work on mobile LLM benchmarking~\cite{xiao2024llmpockets} specifically notes that MLC-LLM on Adreno GPUs performs worse in prefill than llama.cpp on CPU, attributed to the difficulty of optimising LLM operators across heterogeneous mobile GPU architectures; we similarly attribute our inflated prefill figure to framework effects, amplified here by the reduced chunk size, rather than to raw Adreno~750 capability.
+Independent mobile benchmarking studies~\cite{xiao2024llmpockets} limit inference to five consecutive runs per session with mandatory reboots between rounds to avoid overheating, so achieving 20 consecutive iterations within the Android governor's sustained budget required the display-off, bounded-context configuration used here.

 \FloatBarrier